Pulp Links

 PulpFest

 Since 2009, PulpFest has taken its place as one of the preeminent pulp conventions and a worthy successor of the defunct Pulpcon.
-The PulpFest website provides details about the upcoming convention, including guests of honor and programming.
+The PulpFest website provides details about the upcoming convention, including guests of honor and programming, and articles about pulps and pulp creators.
+PulpFest also has a YouTube channel that is regularly updated with content.
 In addition, it regularly features informational posts and articles about themes of the upcoming convention.
+PulpFest is held in early August in Mars, Pa., a suburb of Pittsburgh.

 The Pulpster

 The annual magazine about pulp magazines, which is published for each summer’s PulpFest, has its own website.
-You’ll find details about the contents and covers of previous issues, as well as news about The Pulpster, information on article submissions, advertising in the magazine, and a short history of it.
+There you will find details about the contents and covers of previous issues, as well as news about The Pulpster, information on article submissions, advertising in the magazine, and a short history of it.

 Reminiscing about pulps